 Greece is located in south-eastern Europe, on the Balkan Peninsula.
 It’s a member of the European Union and one of the founding fathers of the United Nations.
 Apart from the tourist-friendly atmosphere, Greece is known for its lifestyle that perfectly reflects the mindset and mentality of local citizens.
 Slow living in Greece can be described as a celebration of the moment, without dwelling on the past or focusing too much on the future.

 Do you want to find out how it affects business?
+Or maybe learn how to win the search engine top of the results there?
 Keep reading!

 Greece in a nutshell – basic facts about the country